etsuprun/halefdocs/openvxml.rst

 The *Design Area* (in the middle) shows the call flow of the currently selected canvas.

 The *Voice Pallet* (on the right) displays the available blocks for the application.

+The Starter warfile only has a Begin block (denoting the start of the callflow) and the Submit block (marking where the call ends).

 Drag the block called *PlayPrompt* onto the canvas. *PlayPrompt* outputs something to your user–either a sound file or some text.
 Let's have it say "Hello world!":